flutter/website/src/docs/release/breaking-changes/template.md

 ## References

 {% comment %}
-I've had to comment out these non-functional links because they are messing up our Travis build.
+These non-functional links are commented out because they are messing up the Travis build.
 Remove the comment tags once you fill this in with real links.

 {% include master-api.md %}